Bahrun Naim: Terrorism

 He was sentenced to two and half years in prison by the State Court of Surakarta with verdict of violating the Emergency Law No. 12 of 1951 on the possession of firearms and explosives.
 From around October to November 2015, a Facebook account, named "Muhammad Bahrunnaim Anggih Tamtomo" actively distributed tutorials on making bombs and homemade firearms.
 The page address was once linked to another radical's website, which listed more comprehensive bomb-making.

 Bahrun Naim went to Syria to join the Islamic State of Iraq and the Levant (ISIS) in 2014 and was thought to be still in Syria.
 Initially, he joined an ISIS support group in Solo.
 In Syria, Bahrun created a blog, bahrunnaim.co, and started to write and interact with his supporters through online media.
 In one of his posts, Bahrun told of his struggle to Syria.
 He took his wife and two children.
 At that time, his young wife became pregnant.

 Death

 Bahrun Naim was killed in a U.S. airstrike on June 8, 2018 as he was riding a motorcycle in Ash Shafa, Syria, about two years after counter-terror forces began tracking him.
-According to Indonesian authorities, Naim's death was a major blow to the Islamic State in South Asia, which prospered in recruiting jihadists both in Malaysia and from the region.
+According to Indonesian authorities, Naim's death was a major blow to the Islamic State in Southeast Asia, which prospered in recruiting jihadists both in Malaysia and from the region.